mythril-forge/homebrew-classes/sorcerer/metamagic/metamagic-efficient-spell.md

 ### Efficient Spell
-- **Cost:** 2 points
+- **Cost:** 1 point

-When you cast a spell that requires costly material components, you can spend a number of sorcery points equal to the spell's conversion rate to overcharge your arcane energies and reduce the minimum required costs of those components by half.
+When you cast a spell that requires costly material components, you can spend 1 sorcery point to overcharge your arcane energies and reduce the minimum required costs of those components by half.